 chill evening after a hot, humid day

-big difference between the inside and the outside
+big difference in temperature between the inside and the outside

 close proximity to water - lakes, ponds, etc.